phantomx999/Program-Design/HW/HW03/README.md

     $ git status

 This should list all the files that have changed and/or are untracked.
-If other files are also listed as being ready to stage for commit, you may need to update your .gitignore to make sure we don't push those files(*.o,MyDuckApplication).
+If other files are also listed as being ready to stage for commit, you may need to update your .gitignore to make sure we don't push those files(*.o,executables).

 ### Add Changes to Repo both Locally and on the Server